MicrosoftDocs/azure-reference-other/studio-module-reference/select-columns-transform.md

 ---
 title: "Select Columns Transform | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019
+titleSuffix: ML Studio (classic) - Azure
-ms.service: "machine-learning"
-ms.subservice: "studio"
+description: Learn how to use the Select Columns Transform module to ensure that a predictable, consistent set of columns is always used in downstream machine learning operations. ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio"